-- These entities are held by the Corporation for the sole purpose of developing commercial or residential property along the West Rail, Phase I route on behalf of the Government.
-Their financial statements are excluded from consolidation as the Corporation has no effective control over nor beneficial interests in the net assets of these entities, other than the amount of capital provided. - This entity is held by the Corporation for the sole purpose of rendering property management services to a commercial property.
+- These entities are held by the Corporation for the sole purpose of developing commercial or residential properties along the West Rail, Phase I route on behalf of the Government.
+Their financial statements are excluded from consolidation as the Corporation has no effective control over nor beneficial interest in the net assets of these entities, other than the amount of capital provided. - This entity is held by the Corporation for the sole purpose of rendering property management services to a commercial property.
 The financial statements are excluded from consolidation on the basis that, under the Equity Sub-participation Agreement which formed part of the merger transaction, the Corporation is obliged to act on MTRCL's instructions in respect of the exercise of any and all rights the Corporation has as a shareholder of MMC.
 All the beneficial interests to which the Corporation was previously entitled now rest with MTRCL although there has been no direct disposition of the shares of MMC to MTRCL. - (c) A summary of consolidated financial information of West Rail Property Development Limited and its subsidiaries based on the management accounts of these companies as of 31 December is as follows:

-2016 2015

-\$ million \$ million
+2017 \$ million 2016 \$ million

-Assets 2,920 21,312
+Assets 11,418 2,920

-Liabilities 482 1,998
+Liabilities 2,063 482

-Equity 2,438 19,314
+Equity 9,355 2,438

-Turnover 42 9,273

-Profit after taxation and
+Turnover Profit after taxation and 8,226 42

-total comprehensive income for the year 124 7,820
+total comprehensive income for the year 6,917 124

-Dividend paid 17,000
+Dividend paid - 17,000